-Airlines don’t really advertise this but if you meet the requirements, usually staying in a transit country for a number of hours then you qualify.
+Airlines don’t always advertise this but if you meet the requirements, usually staying in a transit country for some hours then you qualify.
 My airline provided me with a hotel near the airport, including free breakfast and airport transfers.

-After taking a well needed nap, I arranged for a driver at the hotel to take me to the popular sites Tienanmen square and the forbidden city.
+After taking a well-needed nap, I arranged for a driver at the hotel to take me to the popular sites Tienanmen square and the forbidden city.
 I was planning on using the local trains but another thing I forgot to prepare beforehand was for the weather.
 Beijing was colder than London, -6 degrees Celsius to be exact.
-I was really confused how I ended up in a country colder than the UK during winter season for once and was not dressed appropriately for the weather.
+I was really confused about how I ended up in a country colder than the UK during the winter season for once and was not dressed appropriately for the weather.
 Nonetheless, I didn’t let that stop me from exploring Beijing.

 After learning some interesting facts from my tour guide, we then walked past Tienanmen square and then proceeded into a tea shop in Jingshan Park and participated in a traditional tea ceremony.
 It was a good experience but my guide left the part where this is a paid experience costing 100 CNY.

-I got lost and had to get back a meeting point I agreed with my driver.
+I got lost and had to get back to a meeting point I agreed with my driver.
 I had no WiFi, no internet and no social media.
 Even google maps and YouTube is blocked, I then realised I was screwed.
+The sky was pitch black because the sun had set really early and it was freezing cold.
 I started walking into shops asking for directions and no one could really understand me.
 The language barrier hit me real hard in Beijing.
 The struggle was absolutely real!
-My friend did warn me about this but I only learned 2 words in Mandarin.
-Luckily and unluckily I bumped into a Chinese local who was also visiting Beijing and spoke very good English.
-Although he helped me call my driver to come and pick me up, while waiting we sat down to have some tea & wine and cheekily got scammed.
+My friend did warn me about this but I only learned 2 words in Mandarin (Thank you = Xièxiè 谢谢 and Hello = Nǐ hǎo 你好)

-My experience as a black solo traveler in Beijing was both lovely, sometimes unsafe and uncomfortable.
-Uncomfortable in the stares, the pictures and videos me being taken without permission and the whispers and pointing.
+My experience as a black solo traveller in Beijing was both lovely, sometimes unsafe and uncomfortable.
+Uncomfortable in the stares, the pictures and videos being taken of me without permission, the whispers, giggles and pointing.
 This was the most I’ve ever experienced in any country I’ve ever visited.
 Another thing was the scams.
-I think I will call Beijing the king of scammers because I got scammed soo smoothly at least twice that it didn’t hit me until I reflected on my 11 hour flight journey back to London.
+I think I will call Beijing the king of scammers because I got scammed soo smoothly (at least twice) that it didn’t hit me until I reflected on my 11-hour flight journey back to London.